kongzii/SwiftXGBoost/README.md

 make documentation
 ```

-Github pages will be updated automatically, when merged into master.
+Github pages will be updated automatically when merged into master.

 ### Tests